PaddlePaddle/models/PaddleAudio/examples/dcase2021_task1b/README.md

 We can combine audio and video branch in a late-fusion manner.
 THe network architecture is as follows,
 ![network](./assets/network_arch.png)

 The audio-visual task utilizes embedding output form CLIP image encoder.
-For the convenience of this demo, the embedding is already pickled as ['.assets/file2feature.pkl](.assets/file2feature.pkl).
+For the convenience of this demo, the embedding has been pre-extracted and will be automatically downloaded before training.

 To train audio-visual network, run